VIVID·REPAIRS/THE FIELD GUIDE/MOTHERBOARDUpdated 15 August 2026Prices live from Amazon UK

 The rear I/O includes four USB 3.2 Gen 1 ports, two USB 2.0 ports, HDMI 1.4, and DisplayPort 1.4 for integrated graphics users.
 It's basic but functional.
 The audio codec is Realtek ALC897, which is entry-level but perfectly adequate for gaming headsets.
 You'll want a dedicated sound card only if you're running high-end studio monitors.

-If you’re looking for the best motherboards under £200 with DDR5 support and WiFi included, the MSI B760 Gaming Plus WiFi at £124.99 is sorted.
+If you're looking for the best motherboards under £200 with DDR5 support and WiFi included, the MSI B760 Gaming Plus WiFi is sorted.
 This ATX board brings future-proofing without the premium price tag, supporting up to 192GB of DDR5 memory and featuring WiFi 6E for fast wireless connectivity.
-It’s the board I’d recommend to beginners who want room to grow.
+It's the board I'd recommend to beginners who want room to grow.

 The VRM design is beefier than the B760M-P, with better heatsinks and an 8+1+1 phase design that handles even i7-13700K processors without throttling.
-During testing, temperatures stayed reasonable even during extended gaming sessions, and the BIOS interface is straightforward enough for first-time builders.
+Temperatures stayed reasonable even during extended gaming sessions, and the BIOS interface is straightforward enough for first-time builders.
 The three M.2 slots (two PCIe 4.0, one PCIe 3.0) mean you can run a fast boot drive, game storage, and still have expansion room.

 What sets this apart in the best motherboards under £200 roundup is the feature set.
 You get WiFi 6E (Intel AX211), Bluetooth 5.3, and a 2.5G ethernet port for wired connections.
 The rear I/O is generous with six USB 3.2 Gen 2 ports, two USB 2.0 ports, and both HDMI 2.1 and DisplayPort 1.4 outputs.
 The Realtek ALC897 audio isn't premium, but it's adequate for most gaming setups.

-The MSI PRO B650-A WiFi represents the best entry point into AMD’s AM5 platform amongst the best motherboards under £200.
-At £129.99, you’re getting DDR5 support, WiFi 6E, and the longevity that comes with AMD’s commitment to socket support.
+The MSI PRO B650-A WiFi represents the best entry point into AMD's AM5 platform amongst the best motherboards under £200.
+At this price, you're getting DDR5 support, WiFi 6E, and the longevity that comes with AMD's commitment to socket support.
 This ATX board handles Ryzen 7000 series processors brilliantly, and the upgrade path to future Ryzen generations makes it a smart long-term investment.

 Testing with a Ryzen 5 7600X showed excellent VRM performance, with the 10+2+1 phase design keeping temperatures well controlled even during sustained workloads.
 The board supports up to 256GB of DDR5 memory across four slots, which is double what most Intel B760 boards offer.
 The four M.2 slots (three PCIe 4.0, one PCIe 3.0) provide exceptional storage flexibility for this price point.